The penalty for stealing from an estate can be significant. There are two types of penalties, civil and criminal.

 Restitution.
 The court can force the executor to return the property to the estate and pay restitution to the beneficiaries.

-Although we talk about an executor, the same rules apply to an administrator and a trustee, as well as a preliminary executor, administrator d.b.n., administrator c.t.a.d.b.n., administrator c.t.a., ancillary executor, ancillary administrator, and ancillary administrator c.t.a.
+Although we talk about an executor, the same penalty for stealing from an estate applies to an administrator and a trustee, as well as a preliminary executor, administrator d.b.n., administrator c.t.a.d.b.n., administrator c.t.a., ancillary executor, ancillary administrator, and ancillary administrator c.t.a.
 Executors are not the only ones who can be accused of stealing from the estate.
-Anyone who has access to funds of the estate could potentially be a thief, such as the attorney, real esate broker, financial advisor, caretakers and others.
+Anyone who has access to funds of the estate could potentially be a thief, such as the attorney, real estate broker, financial advisor, caretakers and others.

 Avoid self-dealing.
 The executor cannot transfer estate property to himself because the property belongs to someone else unless he pays the full price for it.
 As explained above, doing so can be interpreted as stealing and can lead to an array of legal woes.
 A smart executor would want to avoid transferring estate assets to himself, even if paying fair and market value.
 If beneficiaries are getting more money than they would have, if not for the executor buying them out, the executor should explain it to the beneficiaries.
 For example, the executor can explain the savings on transaction costs, such as not having to pay a broker.
 There must be a feeling that the executor fulfilled his responsibilities to the beneficiaries.